The A to Z of the characteristics of an entrepreneur

 Entrepreneurs have a natural understanding and appreciation of Beachhead Strategies.
 Beachhead strategies are the strategies that an entrepreneur uses to gain market penetration and customer acceptance for their products.
 Like the war metaphor they mirror, beachhead strategies aim to secure a foothold as a prerequisite to the main game.
 Entrepreneurs and generals alike know that the main game is too heavily guarded and fortified for a full frontal attack so they each secure a space in some easily acquired ground and then use that position to eventually strike out for the intended target.

 The book “Harvard Business Essentials: Strategy – Create and implement the best strategy for your business” talks about ‘beachhead strategies’ in the light of Carl von Clausewitz’s nineteenth century book on military strategy titled ‘Principels of War’.
 The authors purport that the lessons learned from Clausewitz’s timeless advice is to ‘aim at the sharp end of the spear where rivals are weak or uninterested in what you are doing.”
-The book sites many examples of this strategy including Sam Walton’s (Wal-Mart) strategy of opening in small towns that were not served by the formidable rivals like the retail giants, Sears and J.C.Penny.
+The book cites many examples of this strategy including Sam Walton’s (Wal-Mart) strategy of opening in small towns that were not served by the formidable rivals like the retail giants, Sears and J.C.Penny.

 Once launched, other beachhead strategies that could be adopted by the new venture include: (1) Build momentum not profit (2) Be the topic of conversation (3) Work with your champions (4) Create memorable experiences (5) Create addictions (6) Break habits and break through (7) Remove barriers (8) Linkup with the locals (9) Focus on what matters and (10) Exploit the unforeseen opportunities.